mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

 \subsection{Estimating Mixed Graphical Models}

-The goal is to estimate the parameters of a joint distribution of the form (\ref{eq:mixed.joint.full}) from observations.
-The graphical model $G$ can then be obtained by these parameters as discussed in Section \ref{theory_mgm_mapping}.
+In this section, we discuss how to estimate the parameters of a joint distribution of the form as in Equation~\ref{eq:mixed.joint.full} from observations.
+The graphical model $G$ is then obtained from the parameter estimates as discussed in the previous section.

-From Section \ref{theory_mgm_general} we know that the joint distribution (\ref{eq:mixed.joint.full}) can be represented as a factorization of univariate conditional distributions.
-Thus, if we estimate the $p$ univariate conditional distributions, we obtain the joint distribution.
-Since all univariate conditional distributions are members of the exponential family, we can estimate (\ref{eq:mixed.joint.full}) by a series of $p$ regressions in the Generalized Linear Model (GLM) framework \cite[see e.g.][]{nelder1972generalized}.
-From a graphical models perspective this means that we estimate the neighborhood $N(s)$ of each node $s \in V$ and then combine all neighborhoods to obtain the graph $G$ \citep{meinshausen2006high}.
+We know that the joint distribution in Equation~\ref{eq:mixed.joint.full} can be represented as a factorization of univariate conditional distributions.
+Thus, if we estimate the $p$ univariate conditional distributions with the parameterization in Equation~\ref{eq:nodecond.satisfy}, we obtain the joint distribution.
+Since all univariate conditional distributions are members of the exponential family, it is possible to estimate the joint distribution in Equation~\ref{eq:mixed.joint.full} by a series of $p$ regressions in the Generalized Linear Model (GLM) framework \cite[see e.g.][]{nelder1972generalized}.
+From a graphical models perspective this means that we estimate the neighborhood $N(s)$ of each node $s \in V$ and then combine all neighborhoods to obtain an estimate of the graph $G$ \citep{meinshausen2006high}.

-In order to obtain parameter estimates that are exactly zero (and thereby imply absent edges in the graph) we minimize the negative log-likelihood $F(\theta, X)$ together with the $\ell_1$ norm of the parameter vector
+In order to obtain parameter estimates that are exactly zero (and thereby imply absent edges in the graph) we minimize the negative log-likelihood $\mathcal{L} (\theta, X)$ together with the $\ell_1$-norm of the parameter vector

-The negative log-likelihood $F(\theta, X)$ is defined by the exponential family distribution of the node at hand.
-In the Gaussian case, the negative log-likelihood is equivalent to the squared loss $ F(\theta, X) = || X_s - \textbf{X}_{\setminus s} \theta ||_2^2 $.
-Hence, we are performing a $\ell_1$ penalized (LASSO) regression in the Generalized Linear Model (GLM) framework with a link-function appropriate for the node at hand \cite[see e.g.][]{nelder1972generalized}.
-Note that the $\ell_1$ penality ensures that the model is identified in the high-dimensional setting $p > n$, where we have more parameters than observations.
+where $|| \theta ||_1 = \sum_{j=1}^J |\theta_j|$ and $J$ is the length of the parameter vector $\theta$.
+The negative log-likelihood $ \mathcal{L} (\theta, X)$ is defined by the exponential family distribution of the node at hand.
+In the Gaussian case, minimizing the negative log-likelihood is equivalent to minimizing the squared loss $ \mathcal{L} (\theta, X) = || X_s - X_{\setminus s} \theta ||_2^2 $.
+In other words, we are performing an $\ell_1$-penalized (LASSO) regression in the GLM framework with a link-function appropriate for the node at hand \cite[see e.g.][]{nelder1972generalized}.
+The $\ell_1$-penalty ensures that the model is identified in the high-dimensional setting $p > n$, where we have more parameters than observations \citep{hastie2015statistical}.